What We Know (and Don't) About the New Canada Strong Fund

 What we know

-Unlike the Canada Infrastructure Bank (which primarily provides loans)3 and other federal investment vehicles, the Canada Strong Fund will take direct ownership stakes in projects and companies – investing with the same terms as private backers.
-Any returns would be reinvested to help grow the fund over time.4
+Unlike the Canada Infrastructure Bank (which primarily provides loans)5 and other federal investment vehicles, the Canada Strong Fund will take direct ownership stakes in projects and companies – investing with the same terms as private backers.
+Any returns would be reinvested to help grow the fund over time.6

-More than 100 sovereign wealth funds now operate globally,5 collectively managing over US$16.5 trillion in assets.6 Norway’s US$2-trillion pension fund, created in 1990 to invest the country’s oil and gas revenue,7 is the largest and it’s widely viewed as the world’s most successful sovereign wealth fund.8
+More than 100 sovereign wealth funds now operate globally,7 collectively managing over US$16.5 trillion in assets.8 Norway’s US$2-trillion pension fund, created in 1990 to invest the country’s oil and gas revenue,9 is the largest and it’s widely viewed as the world’s most successful sovereign wealth fund.10

-If that promise holds, the fund will give individual investors a direct stake in a class of large-scale projects that has typically been the domain of pension funds and institutional investors.
+If that promise holds, Canadians could, for the first time, own a piece of large-scale infrastructure and resource projects that have traditionally been accessible only to pension funds and institutional investors.

 According to Paul Calluzzo, an associate professor of finance at the Smith School of Business at Queen’s University, it would also give Canadians a new long-term savings tool, one with an emotional and patriotic aspect that could encourage people to participate.